aidenkatsura/SwipeFight/reports/LivingDocument.md

   - How to contact us

 We’ll write a __System Guide__ detailing how the app’s systems work.
 We’ll include the information we deem the most important for technical team members and developers to understand.

+Documentation within the codebase can make use of standard [JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) comments where applicable for clear communication of code functionality.

 ## Software Architecture